truenas/middleware/docs/userguide/zfsprimer.rst

 or when using NFS over ESXi, performance can be increased by adding a dedicated log device, or slog, using :ref:`Volume Manager`.
 More detailed explanations can be found in this `forum post <http://forums.freenas.org/threads/some-insights-into-slog-zil-with-zfs-on-freenas.13633/>`_ and in this `blog post <http://nex7.blogspot.com/2013/04/zfs-intent-log.html>`_.
-A dedicated log device will have no affect on CIFS, AFP, or iSCSI as these protocols rarely use synchronous writes.
+A dedicated log device will have no effect on CIFS, AFP, or iSCSI as these protocols rarely use synchronous writes.
 When creating a dedicated log device, it is recommended to use a fast SSD with a supercapacitor or a bank of capacitors that can handle writing the contents of the SSD's RAM to the SSD.
 The :command:`zilstat` utility can be run from Shell to help determine if the system would benefit from a dedicated ZIL device.
 See